 - Pathologic jaundice.
 Pathologic jaundice is the most serious type of jaundice.
-It occurs within 24-48 hours after birth, and your baby’s bilirubin level usually rises fast.
+It occurs within 24 hours after birth, and is characterized by a rapid rise in a baby’s bilirubin level.
 The most likely cause is blood incompatibility or liver disease.
 Prompt medical attention is necessary, and blood transfusions may be required.
 Breastfeeding can continue during treatment.

 - Physiologic (neonatal) jaundice.
 Physiologic jaundice usually appears at day 2-5 and lasts about 10–12 days.
 The best treatment for physiologic jaundice is frequent and effective breastfeeding—at least 8-12 or more times in each 24-hour period.
-Giving water, glucose water, or formula supplements doesn’t help, since these lack the laxative effect of colostrum and increase the risk of weaning.
+Giving water, glucose water, or formula supplements won't help because they lack the laxative effect of colostrum.
+Instead, they can interrupt development of the mother's milk supply and increase the risk of weaning.